 - ACCOUNTING-RESPONSE – Respond to an accounting start or stop.

-A complete set of events that can be generated with the RADIUS interface application can be found here.
+A complete set of events that can be generated with the RADIUS interface application can be found here, and our RADIUS Dictionary can be used to help construct, test, and interpret the results of your RADIUS testing.

 Use our dsClient GUI to easily configure and modify your RADIUS test scenarios.
 Read more about dsClient GUI.